Explainer: Philadelphia refinery blast puts new spotlight on toxic chemical

 One of the explosions took place in a hydrofluoric acid alkylation unit – a chemical processing unit that has been involved in three near-misses of releases into cities in California, Texas and Wisconsin, according to safety officials.
 Hydrofluoric acid (HF) can form a toxic cloud at room temperature and exposure can lead to severe health problems and even death.

-There have been campaigns by residents who live near refineries, environmental groups and the nation’s largest industrial labor union to end the use of HF in units that produce octane-boosting components for gasoline.
+There have been campaigns by residents who live near refineries, environmental groups and the nation’s largest industrial labour union to end the use of HF in units that produce octane-boosting components for gasoline.

 Fifty, or more than a third, of 135 U.S. refineries operate HF alkylation units, according to the Chemical Safety Board (CSB), which investigates industrial fires and explosions.